 Please drop an email to email@example.com to chat to us about international distribution opportunities.

-If you drop an email to our lovely international department at email@example.com, they should be able to put you in touch with the distributor in your country.
+If you drop an email to our lovely international department at firstname.lastname@example.org, they should be able to put you in touch with the distributor in your country.
 Of course, you’re welcome to buy from our online shop.
 For any questions about international online orders please contact email@example.com.

 We sell our teas throughout the UK’s supermarkets, including Tesco, Sainsbury, Asda, Morrisions, Waitrose and Booths, online through our webshop, Ocado and Amazon, and through lots of lovely health food stores and independent retailers.